Level 1 Beer

 Ready to boost your beer knowledge?

-In-person Level 1 Beer (1 full day or 2 x 3 hour sessions):
+In-person Level 1 Beer (1 full day or 2 x 3 hour evening sessions):

 *Delivered in English via the WSET Online Classroom platform.
 Tasting samples are supplied by learners in all online courses.
-A bonus Zoom online tasting session with Flavour Logic is included.
+A bonus Zoom online tasting session with Flavour Logic is included halfway through the course.

 Download an enrolment form to register and get payment details.